zkbt/MITTENS/INSTALL.md

-This document describes how to install the MITTENS, the MEarth IDL Tools for Transits of Extrasolar Neptunes and Super-earths.
+tom This document describes how to install the MITTENS, the MEarth IDL Tools for Transits of Extrasolar Neptunes and Super-earths.
 This assumes that you are a member of Dave's "exoplanet" group on the CF Unix network.
 If you're not a member, become a member!

 ### INSTALLING THE IDL-SQL INTERFACE